 History

-The church was built at the turn of the twelfth and thirteenth centuries.
-During the Mongol invasion, the building was seriously damaged, requiring extensive renovations in the second half of the 13th century.
-As a result, the walls of the nave and the apses were rebuilt.
-The reconstruction from the gothic period is connected with further destruction of the church as a result of a fire.
-Perhaps it was related to the warfare from the beginning of the 14th century as part of the conflict between Matthew Csák and the Hungarian king.
+The church in Gáň (Hungarian: Gány) was built at the turn of the 12th and 13th centuries.
+During the Mongol invasion, the building was seriously damaged, requiring a thorough renovation in the second half of the 13th century.
+As a result, the walls of the nave and the apse were rebuilt.
+The reconstruction from the Gothic period was associated with further damages to the church as a result of a fire.
+Perhaps it was related to the warfare from the beginning of the fourteenth century, conducted as part of the conflict between Máté Csák (Matúš Čák) and the Hungarian king.
 In this region, fighting took place around 1312.

 Reformation and constant struggles in the 17th century also influenced the state of the church, because in 1694 it was mentioned as ruined and abandoned.
-In 1745 it underwent a baroque reconstruction, but to a large extent it retained his original romanesque appearance.
-In 1845, the gothic sacristy was demolished due to its poor condition and it was replaced with a new annex on the southern wall of the apse.
+In 1745 it underwent a Baroque reconstruction, but to a large extent it retained his original Romanesque appearance.
+In 1845, the Gothic sacristy was demolished due to its poor condition and it was replaced with a new annex on the southern wall of the apse.
 In the years 1925-1926, the building was further renovated, the roof was replaced and the interior was renovated.
 Detailed research related to reconstruction was carried out in 1967-1968.
-As a result, all the plaster was removed, which brought the discovery of the bricked entrances to the nave, sacristy and romanesque windows.
-The final effect, however, left many doubts.
+As a result, all the plaster was removed, which brought the discovery of the bricked entrances to the nave, sacristy and Romanesque windows.

 Architecture

-During the Gothic period, a sacristy was added on the northern side of the nave, and a wooden gallery was added inside the western part of the nave.
-During the reconstruction, the lower part of the window in the eastern wall of the apse was also bricked up.
+In the Gothic period, a sacristy was unusually added on the north side of the nave, which was probably due to the small size of the presbytery apse and its rounded shape.
+In addition, a wooden gallery was inserted inside the western part of the nave.
+During the reconstruction, the lower part of the window in the eastern wall of the apse was bricked up.

 Current state